sordina/learning-llvm/resources/markdown/Laziness.md

 </div>

-Often when looking at exaples of Haskell functions you will come across examples of laziness in action.
+Often when looking at examples of Haskell functions you will come across examples of laziness in action.
-The cannonical example used to demonstrate the lazy recursive approach of Haskell is the definition of the list of Fibbonacci numbers -
+The canonical example used to demonstrate the lazy recursive approach of Haskell is the definition of the list of Fibonacci numbers -

 ~~~{ data-language=haskell data-filter=./resources/scripts/check.sh }
 fibs = 1 : 1 : zipWith (+) fibs (tail fibs)